OWASP/threat-dragon/README.md

 Start both the back-end server and the front-end application from the top directory: `npm start`.
 Alternatively, the front-end and back-end can be started separately, in "watch" mode using `npm run dev:server` and `npm run dev:vue`.

-To stop the application and the back-end server, from the top directory: `npm run stop`

 With both front and back end running, access with a browser at http://localhost:8080/

 ### Stop the application